DataJuggler/Excelerate/README.md

 # Updates

+2.21.2026: I fixed a bug in .NET 10 where SQLSnapshot was not exporting.
+I hadn't fixed this since I removed EPPPlus.
+                   SQLSnapshot should not work.

 2.3.2026: I fixed a bug .NET 10 references was not being code generated.

 1.31.2026: I added a method GetWorksheet to the Workbook class.